31 Must-Have Mock Cherry Trees You’ll Love

 “N20150401-0006—Prunus × Yedoensis ‘Akebono’—Berkeley” by John Rusk is licensed under CC BY 2.0.

 The aesthetics it brings with the changing color of its flowers is what makes this tree among the most beautiful ones.
-The awe-inspiring flowers of the Akebono Cherry Tree are single blossoms that grow in the groups of two to five.
+The awe-inspiring flowers of the Akebono Cherry Tree are single blossoms that grow in groups of two to five.

 Unfortunately, the Akebono Cherry Tree is losing popularity to newly evolved cherry blossoms, despite having so much beauty to offer.